RadinQue/guardian-of-the-stormcorner/README.md

-# Bot local run guide
+# Bot local run guide on Windows

 1: install the required dependencies